About the Services

-Skyvia offers free email, chat (on website or in app), and forum support for all customers.
+Skyvia offers free email, chat (on the website or in-app), and forum support for all customers.
 It also provides extensive documentation with lots of tutorials and user guides.

 SSIS is part of the SQL Server suite of products.
 And the pricing model is per-core.
 You can choose to buy a SQL Server license with SSIS included, or they can buy an SSIS license separately.
 Prices vary depending on the SQL Server edition and the number of cores required.

 Microsoft also offers cloud-based options for SSIS through its Azure services.
 Customers can choose to run SSIS packages on virtual machines.
 Or use Azure Data Factory, a cloud-based ETL service that includes SSIS functionality.
 Azure Data Factory pricing model is another thing to consider.
 But you will only pay based on usage.

 Developers can use SSIS for free if they have a SQL Server Developer Edition.
 This version includes all features of SQL Server Enterprise.
 But the license is for development and testing only.